 Historic geographic shifts in population growth can be seen on the map showing population change since 2010.

-- Nonmetro population change switched from growth to decline in 14 eastern States between 2004-07 and 2010-13.
-For example, most metro counties in Florida maintained above average population growth through the housing crisis and recession, but nonmetro areas switched from 2.3 percent growth during 2004-07 to -0.28 percent decline.
+- Nonmetro population change switched from growth to decline in 11 Eastern States between 2003-07 and 2010-14.
+For example, most metro counties in South Carolina maintained above average population growth through the housing crisis and recession, but nonmetro areas switched from 2.1 percent growth during 2003-07 to -0.36 percent decline since 2010.
 Extensive areas of population decline also emerged along the North Carolina-Virginia border, in southern Ohio, and throughout New England.

-- Population growth slowed considerably in the Mountain West for the first time in decades, affecting numerous counties in western Colorado and Wyoming, central Oregon, northern Idaho, and elsewhere.
+- Population growth slowed considerably in the Mountain West for the first time in decades, affecting numerous counties in Oregon, Idaho, Nevada, and elsewhere.